Policy and Procedures Manuals and Other Documentation

 Because I have a background in “Corporate America,” small business, non-profits, higher education, and state government, as well as voluntarism, I am familiar with a broad range of topics, which should be included, as well as with how to write them.

-Also, once upon a time in New York City, I created an entire HR Department – from scratch – developing all attendant policies and procedures plus manuals and then training the employees in everything pertinent to them.
+Also, once upon a time in New York City, I created an entire HR Department – from scratch – developing all attendant policies and procedures plus manuals and then training the employees in everything pertaining to them.
 In addition, I have created extensive manuals and Standard Operating Procedures (SOPs) for emergency management, step by step financial procedures, procurement policies and procedures, office administration and sales manuals, to name a few.
 Typically, I have had to train the users upon completion of the individual documents or the entire manuals, and I do love to train and teach!
 Here are some specific examples.

 - Automated procurement systems – Commonwealth of VA (eVA)